apache/spark/docs/running-on-kubernetes.md

   <td>Value of <code>spark.kubernetes.namespace</code></td>
   <td>
     Spark makes strong assumptions about the driver and executor namespaces.
-Both driver and executor namespaces will be replaced by this spark conf value.
+Both driver and executor namespaces will be replaced by either the configured or default spark conf value.
   </td>
 </tr>
 <tr>